-If your VM or container instances can reach the Internet without Cloud NAT, but you don't want them to, check for the following issues:
+If your virtual machine (VM) instances or container instances can reach the internet without Cloud NAT, but you don't want them to, check for the following issues:

-Check to see if the VM's network interface has an external IP address.
+Determine if the VM's network interface has an external IP address.
 If the network interface has an external IP address assigned to it, Google Cloud automatically performs one-to-one NAT for packets whose sources match the interface's primary internal IP address.
-See Cloud NAT specifications for more details.
+For more information, see Cloud NAT specifications.

-To determine if a VM has an external IP address, refer to changing or assigning an external IP address to an existing instance.
+To determine if a VM has an external IP address, see changing or assigning an external IP address to an existing instance.

-Make sure your GKE cluster is a private cluster.
-Each node VM in a non-private cluster has an external IP addresses, so each node can use routes in your VPC network whose next hop is the default internet gateway without relying on Cloud NAT.
-Refer to GKE interaction for additional details, including how non-private clusters interact with Cloud NAT gateways.
+Ensure that your Google Kubernetes Engine (GKE) cluster is a private cluster.
+Each node VM in a non-private cluster has an external IP address, so each node can use routes in your Virtual Private Cloud (VPC) network whose next hop is the default internet gateway without relying on Cloud NAT.
+For more information, including how non-private clusters interact with Cloud NAT gateways, see GKE interaction.

 List routes in your VPC network, looking for ones that could provide internet connectivity through a next hop different than the default internet gateway.
 As examples: